-Prevention of waste during the PS foam product manufacturing by means of internal recycling is an integral and natural part of process management in the PS Foam industry.
-This "production waste" represents a valuable source of secondary material after shredding and is therefore not really considered as waste since it remains on the production site.
+Prevention of waste during the PS foams product manufacturing by internal recycling is a natural part of the process of the PS Foam industry.
+This "production waste" becomes a source of secondary material after shredding and is therefore not really considered as waste as it does not leave the production site.